DCsunset/bangumi-search/README.md

 [![GitHub](https://img.shields.io/github/license/DCsunset/bangumi-search.svg)](https://github.com/DCsunset/bangumi-search/blob/master/LICENSE)

-It is a wrapper for [bangumi-data](https://github.com/bangumi-data/bangumi-data), used for searching anime names in the database.
+It is a cli and library wrapper for [bangumi-data](https://github.com/bangumi-data/bangumi-data), used for searching anime names in the database.

 ## Install